Review

 From Darkest Hour

-were subjected to some of the worst atrocities.
-John Gray, the engineering
+subjected to some of the worst atrocities.
+John Gray, the engineering officer

-officer captured at Tol, was the victim of a particularly heinous crime
+captured at Tol, was the victim of a particularly

 sun.
 Periodically the Japanese slapped him with a length of rope, beat him with